dbarasti/finding_primes/README.md

 # Finding primes

 This is the second assignment for the class of [Parallel and Distributed Systems](http://didawiki.di.unipi.it/doku.php/magistraleinformaticanetworking/spm/sdpm09support) @Unipi.
 I developed two implementations for the problem of finding prime numbers among a given range, using different patterns provided by the [FastFlow library](http://calvados.di.unipi.it/).

+The two pattern are:
+* **Master Worker** farm (see file [MasterWorker.hpp](https://github.com/dbarasti/finding_primes/MasterWorker.hpp)) and
+* **Parallel for** (see file [ParallelForExec.hpp](https://github.com/dbarasti/finding_primes/ParallelForExec.hpp))

 ## Getting Started